 - They have the load capacity for a blue water cruising

 - They could be handled by 2 people (husband and wife)

 - They score less than 1.99 on the “Capsize Ratio” see page on Ratios to see a full explanation.

 There are three exceptions.
-I have included my current 32ft sloop (a Compromis 999) and the Discovery 55 – just for the comparison of three worthy “outliers”.
+I have included my first boat, a 32ft sloop (Compromis 999) and the Discovery 55 – just for the comparison of three worthy “outliers”.
 All are classed as CAT A in the CE classification.
-The Compromis 999 I have included just because it is a great coastal cruiser – well built – and I already own it!
-The Discovery I have included because it is meant to be a “dream” blue water cruiser for 2 people and it is made in the UK…and it costs GBP650k !…and the Regina 38 I have included just because it is a lovely looking boat, it perfectly exemplifies the modern, and increasingly popular, deck saloon concept and it is also an example of an under 40ft boat behaving and performing as well as many larger boats …see for yourself how it does in the ratings below.
+The Compromis 999 I have included just because it is a great coastal cruiser – well built in Holland – and its was my first boat!
+The Discovery I have included because it is meant to be a “dream” blue water cruiser for 2 people and it is made in the UK…and it costs GBP650k+ !…and the Regina 38 I have included just because it is a lovely looking boat, it perfectly exemplifies the modern, and increasingly popular, deck saloon concept and it is also an example of an under 40ft boat behaving and performing as well as many larger boats …see for yourself how it does in the ratings below.

 All searches care of YachtWorld.com